Aaron Karo: Career

+Since 2022, Karo has been co-hosting Man of the Year, a podcast about male friendship that is dedicated to solving the loneliness epidemic.
+The podcast has been profiled on The Today Show and guests have included Phil Rosenthal and United States surgeon general Vivek Murthy.

+On December 10th, 2024, Karo’s script about the creation of Tickle Me Elmo was voted #8 on the 2024 Black List of best unproduced screenplays.

+On June 26th, 2025, Deadline reported that CBS was a developing a sitcom titled Blanks, written by Karo.

 Education

 Graduated from Plainview-Old Bethpage John F. Kennedy High School in Plainview, New York on Long Island, in June 1997.
 The original twenty friends that Karo sent the first Ruminations email to are purported to also be from Plainview.

-Graduated magna cum laude with a Bachelor of Science in Economics from the Wharton School of the University of Pennsylvania in May 2001.
+Graduated magna cum laude with a Bachelor of Science in economics from the Wharton School of the University of Pennsylvania in May 2001.
 Was a member of the Zeta Beta Tau fraternity.